 The main idea behind RLHF is to match machine behavior with how a human would prefer to tackle a situation, the kind of safety requirements one would need to follow, and the ethical considerations one needs to maintain high performance and efficiency.

-This combination of reinforcement learning with curated human input ensures that the resulting RLHF model not only achieves accuracy but also produces responses or decisions that have a better grasp on context, are socially acceptable, or is like an invisible team member with multiple skills working with enterprises.
+This combination of reinforcement learning with curated human input ensures that the resulting RLHF model not only achieves accuracy but also produces responses or decisions that have a better grasp on context and are socially acceptable, making it a critical tool for deploying AI responsibly at enterprise scale.

 How Reinforcement Learning from Human Feedback Works Step by Step